 Dundarave Nativity Paddle Songs

-On Saturday, December 7th, 2024, the Dundarave Nativity Paddle Songs event takes place from around noon until dusk.
-The event has a First Nations theme.
-It includes the work of local songwriters as well as traditional music by Squamish Elders.
+The Dundarave Nativity Paddle Songs event took place from around noon until dusk on Saturday, December 7th last year.
+The event had a First Nations theme.
+It included the work of local songwriters as well as traditional music by Squamish Elders.

-The same as in recent years, Squamish Elder Wendy Charbonneau will bless the Dundarave Nativity and lead a session of storytelling and dancing.
+The same as in recent years, Squamish Elder Wendy Charbonneau blessed the Dundarave Nativity and led a session of storytelling and dancing.
 She’s often accompanied by the Paddle Song Dancers.
-The schedule of events in 2024 is the following:
+The schedule of events in 2024 was the following:

 • 11:30 am – Squamish Welcome